formulateco/cordova-plugin-injectview/README.md

 At runtime, this plugin hooks into the web view's page load event: `onPageFinished` for Android, `CDVPageDidLoadNotification` for iOS.
-Once the event fires, this plugin parses the manifest to determine all script paths, reads each script, concatenates everything into one large blob, then evaluates the whole thing using the web view's JavaScript engine.
+Once the event fires, this plugin parses the manifest to determine all script paths, reads each script, concatenates everything into one large script, then evaluates the whole thing using the web view's JavaScript engine.

-Cordova and your plugins are now accessible with your remote site.

 ## License